pablocael/pynear/docs/README.md

 Multi-Index Hashing for near-duplicate binary descriptor retrieval.
 Any true neighbour within `radius` Hamming bits is guaranteed to be found.
-Extremely fast at d=512 — 257× faster than brute-force at N=1M.
+Extremely fast at d=512 — up to 257× faster than brute-force at N=1M in a synthetic near-duplicate workload (≈38× on the real SIFT1M 128-bit set).

 ```python
 import numpy as np